Skip to main content

 LEGAL INTERNSHIP

-The Democratic staff of the House Committee on Oversight and Accountability is seeking energetic and self-motivated law students for full-time or part-time internships.
+The House Committee on Oversight and Government Reform Democratic Staff is seeking energetic and self-motivated law students for full-time or part-time internships.
 The position offers current law students the opportunity to gain substantive experience on an exciting and fast-paced Committee, while participating directly in the oversight process and learning about the day-to-day administrative operations of the House of Representatives.
 Responsibilities include, but are not limited to: assisting Committee staff in preparing for congressional hearings, conducting legal and factual research, drafting memoranda, and attending various briefings and meetings with Executive-branch and private sector officials for the purpose of taking notes.
 Law students play a key role in the office and will work closely with Committee counsel and staff.
 Background: The Oversight and Accountability Committee is the primary investigative committee of the U.S. House of Representatives, with jurisdiction to investigate any matter at any time.

 CLERK INTERNSHIP

-The House Committee on Oversight and Accountability Democratic Staff is seeking dynamic college students wishing to gain Capitol Hill experience in a fast-paced office for full-time in-person internships.
+The House Committee on Oversight and Government Reform Democratic Staff Clerk Team is seeking dynamic college students wishing to gain Capitol Hill experience in a fast-paced office for full-time in-person internships.
 Successful candidates will be professional, detail-oriented, and work well under pressure as well as share a sincere interest in public service and a desire to learn.

-To apply, please fill out all the fields in the following form with “Clerk” as the internship type or submit a cover letter and resume to Oversight_Clerks@mail.house.gov with “Clerk Internship Application” in the subject line.
+To apply, please submit a cover letter and resume to Oversight_Clerks@mail.house.gov(link sends email) with “Clerk Internship Application” in the subject line.
 Be sure to specify which semester you are applying for (see deadlines below) and provide approximate dates of availability.
 No phone calls or drop-ins please.

 • Fall semester: applications due by June 15